mukundan316-cell/UseCaseFramework/replit.md

 # RSA AI Use Case Value Framework - AI Strategy & Prioritization Platform

 ## Overview
 This platform is a strategic AI use case prioritization tool for RSA Insurance.
-It enables the capture of AI use cases with associated business metadata, scores them using a proprietary 12-lever framework, and visualizes them within a dynamic prioritization matrix.
-The system supports real-time scoring, robust CRUD operations for use cases and metadata, and dynamic filtering.
+It enables the capture of AI use cases with associated business metadata, scores them using a proprietary 12-lever framework, and visualizes them within a dynamic prioritization matrix with comprehensive analytics.
+The system supports real-time scoring, robust CRUD operations for use cases and metadata, dynamic filtering, and executive-level reporting dashboards.
 The business vision is to provide a comprehensive, data-driven approach for organizations to strategically identify, assess, and prioritize AI initiatives, maximizing their impact and alignment with business objectives.

 ## User Preferences
 Preferred communication style: Simple, everyday language.